functionhaus/archivist/README.md

 Archivist is inspired by the general approach of Cẩm Huỳnh's great [Nabo](https://github.com/qcam/nabo) library with some key differences:

-* Archivist articles are formatted in `Arcdown` format by default, allowing for more robust articles and article features.
+* Articles are formatted in `Arcdown` format by default, allowing for more robust articles and article features.

-* Article parsing is exposed as an anonymous function, so if you don't want to use Arcdown you can parse articles in any other way you'd like.
+* Content parsing and sorting mechanisms are exposed as anonymous functions, easiliy exposing custom functionality.

-* Archivist allows articles to be organized into nested *topic* directories for better organization.
-Topic directory and sub-directory naming will be translated into a hierarchical system-wide topic and sub-topic structure.
+* Articles can be organized into nested *topic* directories for better organization.
+Topics are parsed in a hierarchical structure.

-* Archivist supports the use of an "intermediate library pattern", where content and articles are stored in a dedicated library and seperate repository in order to reduce content-related git clutter in your primary application repo.
+* Use of an "intermediate library pattern" is supported, allowing content and articles to be stored in a dedicated library and separate repository.

-* Archivist allows you parse content by passing an anonymous function into the `content_parser` flag.
-By default, content is parsed as Markdown with the `Earmark` library.
-However the anonymous function interface allows for completely flexible parsing.

-* Archivist adds default attributes for author names and email addresses, as well as sorting content by author.
+* Default attributes are included for both author names and email addresses

-* Archivist exposes its article sorting mechanism as an anonymous function, allowing you to implement custom article-sorting strategies at compile-time.

-* Archivist allows you to set a `created_at` and `published_at` timestamps to give you greater control over content and how it's used.
+* `created_at` and `published_at` timestamps are permitted

-* Archivist allows you to *tag* your articles however you'd like, and provides functions for sorting and collecting all tags used across your archive.

-* Archivist generates lists of tags, topics, and authors at compile-time, giving you more flexibility in your content's front-end presentation without having to perform additional parsing at runtime.

-* Archivist allows you to set constrained lists of `valid_topics`, `valid_tags`, and `valid_authors`, and will throw warnings during compilation if tags and topics are used that do not appear in those lists.
+* Flexible *tags* can be applied as desired to any article

+* Custom content constraints throw warnings during compilation if violated

-* Archivist enforces the uniqueness of article slugs by default and will throw compile-time warnings if slugs are duplicated across article content.
-This behavior can be turned off with the `slug_warnings` option.
+* Slug uniqueness is enforced by default and triggers compile-time warnings

-* Archivist allows you to store image files and parse and reference the paths to those files within your archive at `archive/images`
+* Image files can be stored alongside articles, and accessed with helpers

 ## Installation